Athooh/Ascii-Art-fs/README.md

 - The Go programming language community.
 - The creators of the various banner files used in this project.
 - Group Contributors:
-    - vinomondi
+    - Vincent Omondi
-    - coketch
+    - Stella Oiro
-    - seodhiambo
+    - Seth Odhiambo